-Please note, all our museums are currently closed in line with official guidelines following the COVID-19 (Coronavirus) pandemic.
+Please note, Cumberland House is currently closed in line with official guidelines following the COVID-19 (Coronavirus) pandemic.
 Check back for full details of when we’ll be open to visitors once more.

 Cumberland House Natural History Museum is free to visit.